survivejs/webpack-book/manuscript/04_what_is_webpack.md

 Understanding the difference between loaders and plugins is vital.
 Loaders operate on module level.
 You use them to transform modules from shape to another.
 A loader can also emit a new module.
 These options are explored in the *Extending with Loaders* chapter.

 Plugins operate on a higher level.
 Webpack itself has been implemented using a collection of plugins.
 Each plugin encapsulates a small amount of functionality.
 Plugins communicate together using hooks.
 They provide the most powerful means to extend webpack and can also be used in tandem with loaders.
+The *Extending with Plugins* chapter shows you how to write plugins yourself.

 ## Conclusion